IBM/aspera-cli/README.md

 To activate default use of JWT authentication for `ascli` using the [option preset](#lprt), do the following:

-- change auth method to JWT
+- Change auth method to JWT
-- provide location of private key
+- Provide location of private key
-- provide username to login as (OAuth "subject")
+- Provide username to login as (OAuth **subject**)

 Execute: